breadboard1/nodejs_puppeteer/readme.md

 1. Navigate to the desired tool directory.
 2. Run the tool using Node.js:
+    ```bash
     $ node tool_name.js
-1. Follow the instructions displayed in the terminal.
+3. Follow the instructions displayed in the terminal.
-2. Scraped data will be saved to the output/ directory as a CSV file (or any configured location).
+4. Scraped data will be saved to the output/ directory as a CSV file (or any configured location).

 # Dependencies